cmu-delphi/covidcast-indicators/_template_python/INDICATOR_DEV_GUIDE.md

 * Using Delphi utils and functionality
 * What happens to the data after it gets put in /receiving:

-Next, the acquisition:covidcast component of the delphi-epidata codebase does the following immediately after an indicator run (You do need to set acquisition job up):
+Next, the `acquisition.covidcast` component of the `delphi-epidata` codebase does the following immediately after an indicator run (you need to set acquisition job up):

-Look in the receiving/ folder to see if any new data files are available.
+1. Look in the receiving/ folder to see if any new data files are available.
 If there are, then:
    1. Import the new data into the epimetric_full table of the epidata.covid database, filling in the columns as follows:
       1. `source`: parsed from the name of the subdirectory of `receiving/`
       2. `signal`: parsed from the filename
       3. `time_type`: parsed from the filename
       4. `time_value`: parsed from the filename
       5. `geo_type`: parsed from the filename
       6. `geo_value`: parsed from each row of the csv file
       7. `value`: parsed from each row of the csv file
       8. `se`: parsed from each row of the csv file
       9. `sample_size`: parsed from each row of the csv file
       10. `issue`: whatever now is in time_type units
       11. `lag`: the difference in time_type units from now to time_value
       12. `value_updated_timestamp`: now
    2. Update the `epimetric_latest` table with any new keys or new versions of existing keys.

 ### Staging

 After developing the pipeline code, but before deploying in development, the pipeline should be run on staging for at least a week.
 This involves setting up some cronicle jobs as follows: first the indicator run

 Then the acquisition run

 https://cronicle-prod-01.delphi.cmu.edu/#Schedule?sub=edit_event&id=elr5clgy6rs

 https://cronicle-prod-01.delphi.cmu.edu/#Schedule?sub=edit_event&id=elr5ctl7art

 Note the staging hostname and how the acquisition job is chained to run right after the indicator job.
 Do a few test runs.